nalgeon/codapi/README.md

 # Embeddable code playgrounds

-> For education, documentation, and fun.
+_for education, documentation, and fun_ 🎉

 Codapi is a platform for embedding interactive code snippets directly into your product documentation, online course, or blog post.